refinedev/refine/documentation/docs/guides-concepts/routing/index.md

 title: Routing
 ---

-Routing is essential for any CRUD application. **Refine**'s headless architecture allows you to use any router solution, without being locked into a specific router/framework.
+Routing is essential for any CRUD application.
+Refine's headless architecture allows you to use any router solution, without being locked into a specific router/framework.

-**Refine** also offers built-in router integrations for the most popular frameworks such as **React Router**, **Next.js** and **Remix**.
+Refine also offers built-in router integrations for the most popular frameworks such as **React Router**, **Next.js** and **Remix**.

-These integrations makes it easier to use **Refine** with these frameworks and offers a lot of benefits such as:
+These integrations makes it easier to use Refine with these frameworks and offers a lot of benefits such as:

 - Automatic parameter detection in hooks/components.
 - Automatic redirections after mutation or authentication.
 - Set of utility components & hooks which can be used to navigate between pages/routes.

-Since **Refine** is router agnostic, you are responsible for creating your own routes.
+Since Refine is router agnostic, you are responsible for creating your own routes.

 If you are using **React Router**, you'll be defining your routes under the `Routes` component.<br />
 If you are using **Next.js**, you'll be defining your routes in the `pages` or `app` directory.<br />